 This is my son, Reid, holding a brown trout he caught in Idaho.

-We have four dogs: Trip, Knucklehead, Hobo and Pip.
+We have three dogs: Hobo, Pip and Knuck.
 Each has a special story about how it got its name.
-We took a trip to get our English Setter, and Knuck, a German Shorthair, is a big goofy knucklehead.
-One summer day, a Labrador Retriever showed up at our house, just like a hobo might show up somewhere.
-And, Pip is a pipsqueak.
-She was the runt of a Brittany litter and is still real small.
-What’s the story behind your name or nickname?
+One summer day, a big, black, Labrador Retriever showed up at our house, just like a hobo might show up somewhere.
+So, we named him Hobo and he likes to help me write!
+Pip, the runt of a Brittany litter, is still real small, so her name is short for pipsqueak.
+Knuck, a German Shorthair, is a big goofy knucklehead.
+Whatís the story behind your petís name?

 When I was about ten, I showed my grandma a poem I had written.
 She encouraged me to keep writing, and I have been writing ever since.
 I had some poems published in magazines when I was grown up, and became a published author in 2001 with my first book, S is for Show Me, A Missouri Alphabet.